History of aluminium: Electrolytic production and commercialization

 The Hall–Héroult process converts alumina into the metal.
 Austrian chemist Carl Josef Bayer discovered a way of purifying bauxite to yield alumina in 1888 at a textile factory in Saint Petersburg and was issued a patent later that year; this is now known as the Bayer process.
 Bayer sintered bauxite with alkali and leached it with water; after stirring the solution and introducing a seeding agent to it, he found a precipitate of pure aluminium hydroxide, which decomposed to alumina on heating.
 In 1892, while working at a chemical plant in Yelabuga, he discovered the aluminium contents of bauxite dissolved in the alkaline leftover from isolation of alumina solids; this was crucial for the industrial employment of this method.
 He was issued a patent later that year.

 The total amount of unalloyed aluminium produced using Deville's chemical method from 1856 to 1889 equaled 200 metric tons.
 Production in 1890 alone was 175 metric tons.
 It grew to 715 metric tons in 1893 and to 4,034 metric tons in 1898.
 The price fell to $2 per pound in 1889 and to $0.5 per pound in 1894.

 By the end of 1889, a consistently high purity of aluminium produced via electrolysis had been achieved.
 In 1890, Webster's factory went obsolete after an electrolysis factory was opened in England.
 Netto's main advantage, the high purity of the resulting aluminium, was outmatched by electrolytic aluminium and his company closed the following year.
 Compagnie d'Alais et de la Camargue also decided to switch to electrolytic production, and their first plant using this method was opened in 1895.

-Modern production of the aluminium metal is based on the Bayer and Hall–Héroult processes.
+Modern production of the aluminium is based on the Bayer and Hall–Héroult processes.
 It was further improved in 1920 by a team led by Swedish chemist Carl Wilhelm Söderberg.
 Previously, anode electrodes had been made from pre-baked coal blocks, which quickly corrupted and required replacement; the team introduced continuous electrodes made from a coke and tar paste in a reduction chamber.
 This advance greatly increased the world output of aluminium.